 Rover is a platform that connects pet-loving side hustlers with pet owners, and the site says you can make around $1,000/month if you treat it like a part-time job.

 What you earn depends a lot on where you live and what the going rates are in your area.
-Big cities like Chicago, NYC, and San Francisco will command much higher rates than smaller cities.
+Big cities like Chicago, NYC, and San Francisco will command much higher rates than smaller cities and suburbs.

-Check out this Rover app review to learn how Rover works, how to sign up for the app, creating a profile, and more.
+Check out this Rover app review to learn how Rover works, how to sign up for the app, create a profile, and more.

 11. Flipping things for cash